hashicorp/terraform-website/content/source/docs/enterprise/admin/agents-on-tfe.html.md

 environment and Terraform Enterprise which allows for provisioning operations and management.

 Terraform Cloud Agents on TFE behave very similarly to [Terraform Cloud Agents on TFC](https://www.terraform.io/docs/cloud/agents/index.html), with a few exceptions listed below.
-This page contains the steps to get started and operational requirements for Terraform Enterprise.

 -> **Note:** Terraform Cloud Agents on TFE are available in TFE releases `v202109-1` and later.